-Often, people use words such as ‘the Dow’ and ‘NASDAQ’ in a similar connotation failing to understand that both are different.
-Dow Jones Industrial Average (DJIA) refers to a stock market index whereas NASDAQ is an electronic exchange system that stands for the National Association of Securities Dealers Automated Quotients Exchange.
+Often, people use words such as ‘the Dow’ and ‘NASDAQ’ with similar connotations, failing to understand that both are different.
+Dow Jones Industrial Average (DJIA) refers to a stock market index, whereas NASDAQ is an electronic exchange system for the National Association of Securities Dealers Automated Quotients Exchange.
 NASDAQ also refers to an index.
-Hence it is used in two different ways i.e. an exchange and also an index that presents a certain portion of the market. here we discuss the NASDAQ vs Dow Jones.
+Hence it is used in two ways, i.e. an exchange and an index that presents a certain portion of the market.
+Here we discuss the NASDAQ vs Dow Jones.

 NASDAQ is the largest electronic stock exchange in the world by Market capitalization after the New York Stock Exchange (NYSE) in the USA.
-NASDAQ was established in 1971 as a successor to Over the counter (OTC) trading.
-It has the highest trading volume as compared to any other exchange in the world.
-Because of this highest trading volume, it suffers from volatility as compared to other exchanges.
+The NASDAQ was founded in 1971 as a replacement for over-the-counter (OTC) trading.
+It has the highest trading volume compared to any other global exchange.
+Because of this highest trading volume, it suffers from volatility compared to other exchanges.

 NASDAQ Inc. is the owner of an exchange platform.
 It also owns and operates some stock exchanges in the European markets.
-NASDAQ Inc. was recognized as a stock exchange by the Securities and Exchange Commission (SEC) in 2006.
+The Securities and Exchange Commission (SEC) recognized NASDAQ Inc. as a stock exchange in 2006.

 Dow Jones is a financial and business news company.
-Although the Dow Jones Industrial Average tracks the publicly listed companies Dow Jones itself is not a publicly traded company.
+Although the Dow Jones Industrial Average tracks publicly listed companies, Dow Jones is not publicly traded.
 It was founded in 1896 by Charles Dow, Edward T. Jones, and Charles Berkstresser.
 The DJIA is the stock index that tracks 30 large publicly owned companies in the USA traded on NYSE and NASDAQ.

-The above screenshot provides the list of 30 companies on the Dow Jones Industrial Average.
+The above screenshot lists 30 companies on the Dow Jones Industrial Average.

 NASDAQ to Dow Jones Ratio

 The ratio between NASDAQ vs Dow Jones gives us an interactive chart.
-A high ratio is an indicator of the fact that the market has gone frenzy and a high bullish sentiment is prevalent.
+A high ratio is an indicator of the fact that the market has gone frenzy, and a high bullish sentiment is prevalent.
 It is also an indicator of the fact that the economy is faring well.
-Below is the chart from 1977 till present presenting the ratio of both the indices.
+Below is the chart from 1977 to the present presenting both indices’ ratios.

 These ways of trading on NASDAQ vs Dow Jones are via ETFs and Index Funds.
-Index Funds are constructed to track a particular index for instance NASDAQ 100 etc. Investing in an index fund is a passive style of investing the returns are maximized by reducing the buying and selling of stocks frequently.
+Index Funds are constructed to track a particular index, such as NASDAQ 100.
+Investing in an index fund is a passive style of investing.
+The returns maximize by reducing the buying and selling of stocks frequently.
 It is an efficient method to reduce operating expenses.
-Since the fund replicates an index hence the need for research analysts and other related expenses is done away with.
+Since the fund replicates an index, it eliminates the need for research analysts and other related expenses.
 Even Warren Buffett recommends investing via Index funds and classifies these funds as a safe haven for retirement.
-He also says that the performance of an average index fund will fare well as compared to the performance of the most active managers.
+He also says that the performance of an average index fund will fare well compared to the performance of the most active managers.

 Let us discuss some of the major differences between NASDAQ vs Dow Jones:

-- NASDAQ mainly comprises of companies in the technology sector or the companies in the growth stages while Dow Jones is more about the stock price and is hence dependent on the earnings.
-If the stock price drops, less weight will be given and the stock may no longer be a part of the index.
+- NASDAQ mainly comprises companies in the technology sector or companies in the growth stages, while Dow Jones is more about the stock price and is hence dependent on earnings.
+If the stock price drops, the index will assign it less weight and may no longer remain a part of it.

-- The performance of NASDAQ mainly depends on how the technology stocks are faring but in the case of Dow Jones it is about the 30 companies together and not any company individually
+- How technology stocks are faring primarily determines the performance of NASDAQ.
+Still, in the case of Dow Jones, it is about the 30 companies together and not any company individually.

-- The two indices differ in the way they are calculated.
-Dow Jones is a price-weighted index indicating that the companies with higher stock price being given greater weight.
-The effect of mergers and a stock split is taken into account by addition or subtraction to the index.
-In the case of NASDAQ, it is based on the average of Market capitalization (Price * Outstanding shares) of the companies on the index
+- Dow Jones calculates the indices in a way that gives greater weight to companies with higher stock prices since it is a price-weighted index.
+The effect of mergers and stock splits considers by addition or subtraction to the index.
+In the case of NASDAQ, it is based on the average of the companies’ Market capitalization (Price * Outstanding shares) on the index.

-- Global Select Market –The NASDAQ Global Select Market has the highest initial listing standards of any exchange in the world.
+- Global Select Market –The NASDAQ Global Select Market has the highest initial global listing standards of any exchange.

-- Capital Market – NASDAQ Capital Markets are focussed on its core purpose for those companies listed i.e. capital raising
+- Capital Market – NASDAQ Capital Markets focuses on its core purpose for listed companies, i.e. capital raising.

 - DJIA is accessible through :